teauxfu/brdsa.github.io/HACKING.md

 ### If there's a weird problem
 especially if you're getting a weird type error that seems wrong, give a shot just reloading vscode `ctrl shift p` then `developer: reload window`. occassionally the type cache is bad

+### Quirks with images

+for main content included in a page, we use `enhanced:img` wherever possible, including with a hero image optionall specified in the frontmatter of blog posts. however, it s

 ### Useful links

 sveltekit project structure